ziminMIAO/DFGaze/README.md

 ## Dataset
-1.In our experiment we use FaceForensics++, WildDeepfake,CelebDF and DFDCP datasets for evaluation.
+1.In our experiment we use FaceForensics++, WildDeepfake, CelebDF and DFDCP datasets for evaluation.

 2.Please divide the video into groups of 32 frames each and put them in the correct path as following.